ZipCPU/autofpga/README.md

 as part of that top level design, but yet rebuilding that top level design over and over just to repeat this information becomes a pain.

-Where things were really starting to get annoying is when C++ information was depending upon Verilog information.
+Where things were really starting to get annoying is where the C++ information was depending upon Verilog information.
 A classic example of this is the base address of any bus components.
 However, if you add clock rate into the mix, you can then also control things such as any default UART configuration, default clock stepping information (for the RTC clock), or even default video clock information.

-Sharing information between Verilog and C++ was one of the primary reasons for creating autofpga.
+Sharing information between Verilog and C++ then became one of the primary reasons for creating autofpga.
 While peripheral decoding is typically done in some [main Verilog file](https://github.com/ZipCPU/openarty/blob/master/rtl/busmaster.v), other files depend upon what this peripheral decoding is.
 These other files include the [host register definition